- New Technology

 - What if there were an Alternative to Metal or Polymer Plastic Total Joint Replacement?

-With these systems, the precision of measurement actually supercedes the capability of the hands behind the instruments, part of which comes from predictive planning in cuts prior to actually performing the next step.
+With these systems, the precision of measurement actually supersedes the capability of the hands behind the instruments, part of which comes from predictive planning in cuts prior to actually performing the next step.
 The end result is a logarithmic enhancement in precision of rotation, angulation, elevation, and attitude.
 All of these are necessary prerequisites for successful implant performance and patient satisfaction.
 Someday when this process is available to all surgeons, it is hoped that the enhancement of surgical precision can realize an improvement in performance, rehabilitation, and hopefully longevity of the prosthesis.

-At Baylor College of Medicine, I have had the opportunity to be involved with not only the refinements in this system, but also have eyes on horizons of new frontiers in a more widespread surgical use such as trauma, minimally invasive surgery, and revision surgery.
+I have had the opportunity to be involved with not only the refinements in this system, but also have eyes on horizons of new frontiers in a more widespread surgical use such as trauma, minimally invasive surgery, and revision surgery.

 The first unicondylar total knee replacement was recently assisted by this system and in the future weeks ahead, implementation of an osteotomy is planned.
 The application of the use of this for orientation in corrective osteotomies where alignment and rotation of specific bony positions is crucial.
 For many years, the osteotomy, which is used for correction of certain arthritic problems, has been a less than enthusiastically used procedure.
 Part of this is because of inherent inaccuracies of the end results.
 These principles, along with those which refine total knee replacement surgery, coalesce to continue the bright future that this computer system has availed itself.